HirschLabUMN/MaizeSV/README.md

 ### Genome STRiP

+**NOTE**: Genome STRiP was abandoned, so the following section can be ignored.

 Many of the Genome STRiP utilities rely on a script called Queue.jar that will automatically launch and manage a large number of (grand)child processes.
 In order for these to run, they must inherit the environment from the parent job.
 One way to accomplish this is to modify your _~/.bashrc_ profile, so that all necessary paths and softwares are loaded every time a job is launched under your username.
 For me, the following lines were added to _~/.bashrc_:

     module load htslib/1.6